rodekruis/espocrm-template-shelter/README.md

 ## Description

-PAM consists of _Entities_ and _Roles_.
+Shelter template consists of _Entities_, _Roles_, _Reports_ and _Flowcharts_.
-* Entities are data structures that hold information (about people, programs, etc.).
+* Entities are data structures that hold information (about affected households, accommodations, etc.).
 * Roles are sets of permissions that define what each user can do in the system.
+* Reports are graphics that show (consilidated) information from the data in the system.
+* Flowcharts are processes that happen automatically, based on a certain trigger.

 #### Entities and their relationships:
-* **Person Affected (PA)**: a person affected by a disaster, e.g. a beneficiary of a program.
-Linked to HHs, programs, and tasks.
+* **Affected Household**: a group of people living together, affected by a disaster, e.g. the beneficiaries of a program.
+Linked to accommodations, a match, message template and messages.
+Also, it is linked to the Person Affected of the PAM template.
-* **Household (HH)**: a group of people living together, e.g. a family.
-Linked to one or more PAs.
+* **Accommodation**: an accommodation to be used by an affected household.
+Linked to affected households, a match, an accomodation adequacy form, message template and messages.
+Also, it is linked to the Person Affected of the PAM template.
+* **Match**: a match between an affected household and an accommodation.
+Linked to an affected household, an accommodation, a bank, cash distribution, transfers and monitoring forms.
+* **Accommodation adequacy**: a form reviewing an accommodation, including adequacy criteria.
+Linked to an accommodation.
+* **Monitoring**: a monitoring form, to be used to follow up on a match.
+Linked to a match.
+* **Message templates**: a template of a message that can be send to affected households or accommodations.
+Linked to affected households, accommodations and messages.
-* **Program**: a project or activity, e.g. a cash distribution.
-Linked to one or more PAs.
+* **Messages**: a message that is sent to a specific person.
+Linked to an affected household or accommodation and to a message template.
-* **Task**: an action to be taken, e.g. a follow-up phone call, that can be assigned to a user, e.g. a volunteer.
-Linked to one or more PAs.
+* **Cash distributions**: a "template" of a transfer that can be send to a certain match, containing information on the transfer date, type, value, frequency.
+Linked to a match and transfers.
+* **Transfers**: a transfer related to a specific person.
+Linked to a match and a cash distribution.
+* **Banks**: list of banks.
+Linked to matches.

 #### Roles:
-* **Volunteer**: registers PAs and HHs.
-Sees PAs and HHs of their team (e.g. a branch).
-Can be assigned tasks.
+* **Shelter Manager**: registers, sees and edits all information.
-* **Volunteer Manager**: registers PAs and HHs.
-Sees and edit all PAs and HHs of their team (e.g. a branch).
-Can create and assign tasks to volunteers in their team.
+* **Shelter Officer**: registers and sees affected households, accommodations and matches of their team.
-* **Program Officer**: registers, sees, and edits all PAs and HHs.
-Can create and assign tasks.
-* **Program Manager**: registers, sees, and edits all PAs and HHs.
-Can create and assign tasks.
-Can create and edit programs.
-* **Movement Partner or Higher Management**: Sees all data except personally identifiable information (PII).
+* **API Kobo**: registers affected households, accommodations and accommodation adequacy forms.

 ## Installation